Storm of 1287

 Artist's impression on the cover of the New Romney Town Trail leaflet

-If you visit the parish church, which is the only building in the town pre-dating the flood, you will find that the floor of the church is several inches below street level.
+If you visit the parish church you will find that the floor of the church is several inches below street level.
 The pillars in the church provide further evidence of the flood - the level the water reached can still be seen on them.

 By the 14th century, much of the Walland and Denge Marshes had been reclaimed by innings, the process of throwing up an embankment around the sea-marsh and using the low-tide to let it run dry by means of one-way drains set into the new seawall, running off into a network of drainage ditches.